- What does a priest do?

 - What qualities does the Church look for in a candidate?

-- Is the life of a priest interesting?
+- Is the priest’s life interesting?

-Will you respond if Jesus calls you?
+Will you answer if Jesus calls you?